EternalModz/CrEaTiiOn-Brotherhood-Theme-Library-NET/README.md

 # What does the theme include?
 The theme includes many controls to make modern and fabulous looking UIs.
 Each component has been checked and tested for optimal performance.
 The theme includes over 100 controls.
 Each one has been fine tuned to match the color flow of CrEaTiiOn Brotherhood and UltimateCraft.
 Different types of controls are sorted by name and have been categorized by visual appearance.

+# Coloring system
+- Our devault accent color is red, RGB: 250, 36, 38
+- For background colors, we use different shades of dark gray
+- Text coloring is usualy white or something close to white

 # Updates and bugs
 The theme will be updated a lot in the future.
 Since it is in it’s early stages, there may be some inconsistencies and problems.
 Make sure to let me know if you have any questions or if you have any bugs to report.
 There’s also a GitHub issues tab where you can request for bug fixes and give feedback.